1. When is the park open?

 Hiking information is available in person at park visitor centers and online by visiting the Hiking page.
 Stop by a visitor center to answer your questions, and find out trail conditions and closures.
 Purchase hiking maps at visitor centers or directly from the Grand Teton Association.
 Maps can also be purchased at concessioner-operated gift stores and outdoor shops throughout the park.

 Backcountry camping information is available at park visitor centers.
 Permits are required for all overnight stays in the backcountry and can be obtained at the Craig Thomas Discovery and Visitor Center, Jenny Lake Ranger Station, or Colter Bay Visitor Center.
-Walk-up backcountry permits may be obtained up to one day in advance and are free.
+Walk-up backcountry permits may be obtained up to one day in advance for a $25 fee.
 Groups of 7-12 people must camp in a designated group site.
-Reservations are accepted from January 5 to May 15 of every year and there is a $25 non-refundable fee.
+Reservations are accepted from early January to May 15 of every year and there is a $35 non-refundable fee.
 Visit the Backcountry Camping page and the Backcountry Reservations page for more information.

 8. How long does it take to visit Grand Teton National Park?